SheepTester/sheeptester.github.io/reform/README.md

 - https://sheeptester.github.io/javascripts/zwsp-embedder.html Three inputs, where the first two drive the third.
 The relationship between the input/output textareas is shown in a table-like layout.
 SPECIAL LAYOUT
   - Need to think about layout and how to show relationship better
   - Could redesign it as a mutual dependency sort of thing
-- https://sheeptester.github.io/javascripts/chopper.html Image input, action button.
-Output is a grid of clickable images to download and a button to download all as zip.
 - https://sheeptester.github.io/hello-world/bones-and-muscles.html Action button.
 - https://sheeptester.github.io/words-go-here/misc/format.html Textarea input.
 Output has colors/formatting; how to deal with dark/light theme text colors?
 - https://sheeptester.github.io/theflat/easierjson.html Textarea input, console.log output.